NatasaVulevic/HCI/class-projects/class-project-2/README.md

  - Likes
  - Account
 - Something went wrong
   - Contact and customer support

+## David:
+- Browsing
+  - Products
+  - Collections
+  - Designers
+  - Social media
+- Are products any good?
+  - User rewiews
+- When will they arrive and how much does delivery cost?
+  - Delivery information
+- Can i see products in store?
+  - List of stores
+  - Store availability
+- I'm searching for something specific
+  - Search and filter
+- I want to buy something
+  - Cart
+  - Checkout and payment
+- I want to save something
+  - Likes
+  - Account
+- Something went wrong
+  - Contact and customer support

+## Olivia:
+- Whats new
+  - New arrivals
+- Browsing
+  - Products
+  - Collections
+  - Designers
+  - Social media
+- I'im searching for something specific
+  - Search and filter
+  - Designers
+- I want to buy something
+  - Cart
+  - Checkout and payment
+- I want to save something
+  - Likes
+  - Account
+- When will they arrive and how much does delivery cost
+  - Delivery information
+- I want to make purchase specific to proffesional user needs
+   - Proffesional users
+- I want to arrange something that is not displayed on the web-site
+   - Contact and customer support
+- Something went wrong
+  - Contact and customer support
+- Can i see products in store
+  - List of stores
+  - Store availability

+ ## Combined:
+ - Whats new
+   - New arrivals
+   - Designers
+- Browsing
+  - Products
+  - Collections
+  - Designers
+  - Social media
+- I'm searching for something specific
+  - Search and filter
+  - Designers
+- I want to buy something
+  - Cart
+  - Checkout and payment
+- I want to save something
+  - Likes
+  - Account
+- Something went wrong
+  - Contact and customer support
   - Are products any good?
   - User rewiews
 - When will they arrive and how much does delivery cost?
   - Delivery information
 - Can i see products in store?
   - List of stores
   - Store availability
  - I want to make purchase specific to proffesional user needs
    - Proffesional users
 - I want to arrange something that is not displayed on the web-site
   - Contact and customer support